rapido-mobile/rapido-mobile.github.io/tutorials/flutter_maps_and_location.md

 Now when the button is pressed, it displays a map with the Documents:
 ![map with docs](../assets/map-with-docs.png)

-It also shows the titles if you click on pins:
+It also shows the titles and subtitles if you click on pins:
 ![map with title](../assets/map-with-title.png)

-This works because of the semantic meaning of "title" in the Document's fields.
+This works because of the semantic meaning of "title" and "subtitle" in the Document's fields.

 # Summary
 This section showed how to add maps and location to your application.
 It showed, on the way, how to use the additionalActions property of the [DocumentListScaffold](https://pub.dartlang.org/documentation/rapido/latest/documents/DocumentListScaffold-class.html) to add functionality to your application.